Magna-Tiles vs LEGO Classic for Open-Ended Play

 FAQ

-Which one is easier for siblings to share?
+Which one is easier to start with?

-Which one has more long-term build depth?
+Which one has more long-term depth?

 Should I buy both?